mendix/docs/content/developerportal/deploy/setting-up-monitoring-with-new-relic.md

 When setting up a Mendix application on premises, you can set up advanced monitoring with New Relic.
 This works with both Windows and Linux deployments.

 {{% alert type="warning" %}}
-These solutions are not supported for apps deployed to the Mendix Cloud.
+New Relic is not supported for apps deployed to the Mendix Cloud.
 {{% /alert %}}

 ## 2 Prerequisites